worstcasebc/ai-agent/README.md

      ```

 4. Activate environment

+     If powershell is used
      ```bash
      .\.venv\Scripts\activate.ps1
      ```

-3. optional install of dependencies:
+     In case of terminal-window
      ```bash
+     .\.venv\Scripts\activate.bat
+     ```
+5. Installation of dependencies:
+     ```bash
      pip install -r requirements.txt
      ```

-4. set-up for your environment
+6. set-up for your environment

      copy '.env.example' into '.env' and update with your paths

-5. Define the language-model
+7. Define the language-model

-     Place your model within ./models and update the .env-variable
+     Place your model within ./models and update the .env-variable (Download-link below)

      Tested with